 Creamy Vegan Spinach Artichoke Dip

-- 10 oz.
-Package frozen chopped spinach (thawed and pressed and drained well)
+- 10 oz Package frozen chopped spinach, thawed and pressed and drained well

-- 1/2 tsp.
-Dried dill
+- ½ teaspoon Dried dill

-- 1/8 tsp. or a pinch of Crushed red pepper
+- ¼ teaspoon Crushed red pepper

-Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees.